greenheartgames/greenworks/readme.md

 2. Copy the `steam_api.dll`/`libsteam_api.dylib`/`libsteam_api.so` from Steamworks SDK(`<steam_sdk_path>/redistributable_bin/`) to
 `<greenworks_path>/lib`.
 Please make sure the architecture (32 bits or 64 bits) of the steam dynamic library is the same as NW.js's.
 3. Create a `steam_appid.txt` file with your Steam APP ID under `<greenworks_path>/` directory. ( You only need the `steam_appid.txt` file for developing.
-If you launch the game from Steam, Steam will automatically know the APPID of your game)
+If you launch the game from Steam, Steam will automatically know the APPID of your game.)
 4. Create your NW.js app code under `<greenworks_path>/` directory.

 **A hello-world sample**